ICHEC-learn/intro-to-hpc/_episodes/01-why-use-a-cluster.md

 > {: .solution}
 {: .challenge}

-Although the techniques and exact methodologoes of speedup like this is beyond the scope of this course, hopefully you now realise and can imagine the types of things that a supercomputer can make possible through either the implementation of high performance code or high quantities of cores.
+Although the techniques and exact methodologies of speedup like this is beyond the scope of this course, hopefully you now realise and can imagine the types of things that a supercomputer can make possible through either the implementation of high performance code or high quantities of cores.